 GERMAN: There will be a Writing Exam lasting 45 minutes, and a Speaking Exam lasting 10 minutes.
-The topics tested in each exam will be taken from this list: Holidays and Tourism / Going Abroad; School; House and Home (not Home Town); Leisure.
+The topics tested in each exam will be taken from this list: Holidays and Tourism/Going Abroad; School; Home life; Home town; Leisure.

 GREEK: One hour written paper.
-The paper will be based on the language of the new J292 OCR GCSE Classical Greek specification.
+The paper will be based on the language of the J292 OCR GCSE Classical Greek specification.
 All words not in the Defined Vocabulary List of this syllabus will be glossed.
 The paper will comprise an unseen translation from a passage of Greek prose.